jpmoo/anvil/ChatBot/README.md

-# Anvil ChatBot - vLLM Setup Companion App
+# Anvil ChatBot - Inference Server Setup Companion App

 This Electron app is a companion to the main Anvil application.
-It helps you set up and manage vLLM on remote Vast.ai instances with your trained models.
+It helps you set up and manage a FastAPI inference server on remote Vast.ai instances with your trained models.

 ## Features

 - **Profile Selection**: Select a model profile from the parent Anvil app
-- **SSH Configuration**: Configure and test SSH connection to your Vast.ai instance
+- **Inference Environment Initialization**: Comprehensive setup that tests SSH, installs dependencies, downloads models, uploads adapters, and configures the inference server
 - **Version Management**: View all available model versions for the selected profile
-- **vLLM Preparation**: Upload model adapters and prepare vLLM configuration
+- **Inference Server Preparation**: Upload model adapters and prepare FastAPI inference server configuration

 ## Prerequisites

 1. **Node.js and npm** installed on your system
 2. **SSH keys** configured for connecting to Vast.ai instances (typically in `~/.ssh/id_rsa`)
 3. **Parent Anvil app** with at least one model profile created
-4. **vLLM** already running on the target Vast.ai instance
+4. **FastAPI Inference Server** will be started automatically on the target Vast.ai instance

 ## Installation